Lab-grown meat may save a lot more than farm animals' lives

 Population growth and changing trends in diet have led to a doubling of meat consumption by humans over the past half-century.
 By 2050, estimates suggest meat production will have to increase to 455 million tons each year, up from 259 tons today, in order to satisfy the additional demand generated by population and income growth, according to a 2012 report by the United Nations.

 Some analyses suggest that growing meat in factories could lessen the environmental footprint of livestock and reduce land and water use, as well as emissions.
-It does, however, require creative designs to minimize the electricity and heat required to run the labs.
+The lab-grown meat does, however, require creative designs to minimize the electricity and heat required to run the labs.

 Historic Changes Are Underway

 Winston Churchill predicted in a 1932 essay that within 50 years we'd be growing edible animal parts to "escape the absurdity of growing a whole chicken."
 He was just barely off.
-In 2002, a NASA-funded project successfully grew fillets from goldfish cells, but it wasn't until a little later that the viability of lab-grown meat started to look promising.
+In 2002, a NASA-funded project successfully grew fillets from goldfish cells, but it wasn't until a little later that lab-grown meat started to look viable.

 It started with a hamburger grown entirely outside an animal's body by Mark Post, professor of vascular physiology at Maastricht University in the Netherlands.

 That project cost about $330,000.
-But the burger, being the first of its kind, also required expert care of skilled technicians and expensive laboratory supplies.
-Post, who later formed the company Mosa Meat, has since announced that the price of his historic burger has been reduced to $30 per pound.
+But the burger, the first of its kind, also required expert care of skilled technicians and expensive laboratory supplies.
+Post, who later formed the company Mosa Meat, has since announced that the price of his historic burger has fallen to $30 per pound.

 Taste testers approved of his product and said it was "very meaty" — perhaps too meaty.
-It turns out much of red meat's taste actually comes from the fat content, which was nonexistent in the lab-grown burger.
-This makes the job of meat creators all the more complex; growing two types of tissues, each with different needs and attitudes, outside their natural medium is difficult.
-But it's not impossible, and science is catching up.
+It turns out much of red meat's taste actually comes from its fat content, which was nonexistent in the lab-grown burger.
+This complicates the job of meat creators; growing two types of tissues, each with different needs, outside their natural medium is difficult.

 Rapidly Growing Biotechnology